-Most expats find moving to Chile to be an easy transition.
-It is a modern, stable and relatively wealthy country that offers expats a great quality of life.
-This South American country has a great deal to offer culturally and has even produced two Nobel laureates in literature.
+Most expats find moving to Chile an easy transition.
+Not only is it a modern, stable and relatively wealthy country that offers expats a great quality of life, it also has plenty to offer culturally speaking.

 With significant amounts of foreign trade and a dynamic market-orientated economy, moving to Chile is a logical choice for many expats.
 Chile's government has sound economic policies and a keen interest in adhering to Free Trade Agreements, making it a country which is eager to welcome more foreigners and foreign businesses.

 Santiago, Chile's vibrant capital, is an incredibly picturesque city.
-High-rise buildings, shopping centres and sprawling urban developments are set against the brilliant backdrop of the Andes Mountains.
+High-rise buildings, shopping centres and sprawling urban developments are set against the spectacular backdrop of the Andes Mountains.
 The city is a regional business hub.
-It generates almost half of the country's GDP and is home to the regional headquarters for many multinational companies.
-Santiago also has an extensive transport network with a great subway and bus system connecting all parts of the city from the airport right the way through to city parks, bicycle tracks, sports parks, museums and the Central Railway Station.
+It generates a large portion of the country's GDP and is home to the regional headquarters for many multinational companies.
+Santiago also has an extensive transport network with a great subway and bus system connecting all parts of the city, including its airport, city parks, bicycle tracks, sports parks, museums and the Central Railway Station.

 Banking in Chile can sometimes take time, particularly if one doesn't speak basic Spanish.
-There are some banks that have better reputations than others and banking with the bank which one's company uses can offer many advantages.
+Some banks have better reputations than others, and several large international banks operate in the country.
 It is possible to make international transfers but these can also take time.

-While Chile doesn't have a distinctive cuisine, it boasts an incredible variety of dishes.
-With over 3,100 miles (5,000km) of coastline, seafood is available almost everywhere.
-Chile is among the world's largest producers of salmon, and yellowtail tuna, oysters and shellfish are also common.
-There are also many beef dishes and avocado is a staple.
-Chile is a large fruit producer and Chilean wines can hold their own on the world markets against those from France, Australia, California and South Africa.
+While Chile doesn't have a distinctive cuisine, it boasts an incredible variety of dishes of various meats and vegetables.
+With over 3,900 miles (6,400km) of coastline including its islands, Chile is seafood heaven.
+In fact, it's among the world's largest producers of salmon, while oysters and shellfish are also common.
+Chile is also a large fruit producer and avocado is a staple.
+Chilean wines hold their own on the world markets against those from France, Australia, California and South Africa.

 Expat life in Chile is vibrant and fun-filled.
 With great living standards, beautiful surroundings and a welcoming local population, many expats choose to extend their time in the country, a sure sign that Chile is an ideal choice for a home away from home.